CoulonLab/Keizer-et-al/README.md

 ## Data re-use policy
 As [standard practice in the field](https://www.4dnucleome.org/policies.html), researchers using this public, but as yet unpublished data must contact the specific data producer (antoine.coulon@curie.fr) to discuss possible coordinated publication.
 Unpublished data are those that have never been described and referenced by a peer-reviewed publication.

+In addion, all the code and data in this repository is under GPLv3 license.
+See the [`LICENSE`](LICENSE) file for more details.

 ## Authors
 Veer I. P. Keizer<sup>1,2,3,\#</sup>, Simon Grosse-Holz<sup>4</sup>, Maxime Woringer<sup>1,2</sup>, Laura Zambon<sup>1,2,3</sup>, Koceila Aizel<sup>2</sup>, Maud Bongaerts<sup>2</sup>, Lorena Kolar-Znika<sup>1,2</sup>, Vittore F. Scolari<sup>1,2</sup>, Sebastian Hoffmann<sup>3</sup>, Edward J. Banigan<sup>4</sup>, Leonid A. Mirny<sup>4</sup>, Maxime Dahan<sup>2,§</sup>, Daniele Fachinetti<sup>3,\*</sup>, Antoine Coulon<sup>1,2,\*,¶</sup>